 Early History of the Farmell family

-Another 183 words (13 lines of text) covering the years 1200, 1379 and 1246 are included under the topic Early Farmell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farmell research.
+Another 116 words (8 lines of text) covering the years 1200, 1379 and 1246 are included under the topic Early Farmell History in all our PDF Extended History products and printed products wherever possible.